 Power Steering Fluid Flush

-These systems usually contain a couple pints of fluid.
-Generally the exchange process includes using a fluid extractor or disconnecting the return hose from the pump to drain the fluid and then replacing the hose and refilling the reservoir.
+These systems usually contain a couple of pints of fluid.
+Generally, the exchange process includes using a fluid extractor or disconnecting the return hose from the pump to drain the fluid, replacing the hose, and refilling the reservoir.

 The illustration shows a power steering fluid flush.
 Depending on how dirty and contaminated the system is, it may require a helper and several quarts of fluid.

 Start and immediately shut down the engine.
 Repeat this process several times in a row to replace the old fluid.
 Listen for noise, and never run a hydraulic power steering pump dry.